neyralab/client-gateway/README.md

 6. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
 7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+9. keypair - RSA publicKey & privateKey; use getUserRSAKeys to get keypair;

 ### Encrypt already uploaded file
 ```javascript